GaboonGrabber Scenario: Manufacturing Vendor Crisis

 If Business Pressure Is Underestimated:

 “The major client just called threatening contract cancellation if delivery is delayed.
-Sarah needs to know: can production continue safely, or do we risk losing our biggest customer?”
+The client project manager needs to know: can production continue safely, or do we risk losing our biggest customer?”

 Success Metrics for Session: